tldr-pages/tldr/pages/common/vimdiff.md

 `Ctrl + w {{h|l}}`

-- Jump to next difference:
+- Jump to the next difference:

 `[c`

-- Jump to previous difference:
+- Jump to the previous difference:

 `]c`

-- Obtain difference from other window to current window:
+- Copy the highlighted difference from the other window to the current window:

 `do`

-- Put difference from current window to other window:
+- Copy the highlighted difference from the current window to the other window:

 `dp`

-- Update the diff highlighting and folds:
+- Update all highlights and folds:

 `:diffupdate`

-- Toggle code fold:
+- Toggle the highlighted code fold:

 `za`